funkinater/CSVOrderImport/README.md

   **- OR -**

-### Option 2
+### Option 2 - Watched Folder Method

 You can generate orders by dropping your import CSV into a watched folder.
 This method requires slightly more setup on the front-end, but once configured it is easier than the manual method.

 **Configure and Initiate the Watched Folder (*required for Option 2 to work properly*)**

-**NOTE** -- Since the watched-folder method does not support script arguments, we recommend using **C:\STATUtilities\CSVOrderImport** as the root location for the script and its related project files and folders.
-This will prevent having to change certain variables in the script files.
+**NOTE**  Since the watched-folder method does not support script arguments, we recommend using **C:\STATUtilities\CSVOrderImport** as the root location for the script and its related project files and folders.
+This will prevent having to change location variables in the script files.

 In order to use this method for importing data from a CSV, you must first create a task using Task Scheduler.
 The process for that change is detailed below.